Treatments · OCD therapy

 Acceptance and Commitment Therapy (ACT)

 Less about arguing with intrusive thoughts, more about making room for discomfort and acting on what matters.
-ACT pairs naturally with ERP, supporting willingness to sit with uncertainty.
+ACT supports willingness to sit with uncertainty rather than chasing certainty.

 Cognitive Behavioural Therapy (CBT)